 There’s a reason Google Ads is one of the most popular advertising platforms on the web.
 Internet marketers realize the effectiveness of Google paid search and have jumped in head-first.

-Despite its popularity, it would be very unwise to start an AdWords campaign without knowing what you’re doing.
-If you don’t set up your ad in the proper manner, there’s a good chance it won’t perform well, and you’ll quickly hemorrhage money.
+Despite its popularity, starting a campaign without knowing what you’re doing would be very unwise.
+If you don’t set up your ad properly, there’s a good chance it won’t perform well, and you’ll quickly hemorrhage money.

 Organic Search vs. Paid Search – Which One Is Better?

-As paid search continues to skyrocket in popularity, the topic of natural search vs. paid search has led to many heated arguments.
+As paid search continues to skyrocket, the topic of natural search vs. paid search has led to many heated arguments.

 Some have argued, quite enthusiastically, that organic search will always be better due to the sheer amount of traffic you can drive to your business website without the need for an advertising budget.
 Others believe that paying to “cut to the front of the line” is the better option because it shaves time off the long period it would take to otherwise rank well on Google.

-Both sides make valid points, but what it all boils down to is this — some people will click on paid advertisements while others will click on organic links.
-Instead of focusing on organic vs. paid search the savvy marketer should focus their attention on both streams of traffic.
+Both sides make valid points, but it all boils down to this: some people will click on paid advertisements while others will click on organic links.
+Instead of focusing on organic vs. paid search, marketers should focus their attention on both streams of traffic.

-Think about it this way — every business owner and marketer would love to organically rank for the keyword(s) they deem to be beneficial for their business.
-It’s ridiculous to believe that every website on the internet is capable of ranking in the number one position for the keyword they have deemed beneficial for their business.
+Think about it this way — every business owner and marketer would love to organically rank for the keyword(s) they deem beneficial for their business.
+But it’s ridiculous to believe that every website on the internet can achieve the number one position.

 In the same sense, every brand loves the idea of being first for every possible query, yet the amount of money they would have to invest to achieve this goal would likely bankrupt them.
 There are just too many highly competitive keywords to cover.

-Leveraging the benefits of both organic and paid queries will allow you to gain the maximum amount of exposure.
-There will be certain situations where you will want to use one source of traffic over the other.
+Leveraging the benefits of both organic and paid queries will allow you to gain maximum exposure.
+There will be certain situations where you will want to use one over the other.

 For example, if you’re looking to draw in free, consistent traffic for your business, implementing a long-term SEO plan should be your plan of attack.
 However, if you need quick results, paid search will be the best option.

 Typically speaking, organic search is the most cost-effective long-term strategy to draw in traffic.
-A well-optimized Google Adwords campaign can be a cost-effective traffic-generation strategy.
+Likewise, a well-optimized Google Ads campaign can be a cost-effective traffic-generation strategy.
 It all comes down to finding a balance between organic and paid search.

 Savvy marketers know there is value in leveraging both organic and paid search.
-It’s your job to examine the organic vs. paid search statistics in your industry and determine which combination is right for your business.
+It’s your job to examine your industry’s organic vs. paid search statistics and determine which combination is right for your business.